dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Happy are those who take life day by day, complain very little, and are thankful for the little things in life.**
+**Today is a beautiful day and I will attract good things into my life.**

 Anonymous